-• A Fairer City Region. • A Cleaner City Region.
-Realising our vision • A Stronger City Region.
-Capitalising on our A place of Pioneers: our deep, holistic and distinctive innovation offer. distinctive proposition • An inclusive city region where levelling up means no one and no place is left behind Achieving our • Pioneers of the Green Industrial Revolution. strategic priorities • A global, confident and outward looking city region. • Maximising impacts of innovation for people, places and businesses.
-Strengthening the pillars Turning people's potential into prosperity. of our economy • Thriving, sustainable and resilient places. • Integrated infrastructure for a connected city region Delivering Enhancing Renewing our resilience our economy shared prosperity has centred around the leisure market - whether town centres, entertainment, or green spaces, the coast or country parks.
+Realising our vision A Fairer City Region.A Cleaner City Region.A Stronger City Region.
+Capitalising on our distinctive proposition A place of Pioneers: our deep, holistic and distinctive innovation offer.
+Achieving our strategic priorities An inclusive city region where levelling up means no one and no place is left behind.
+Pioneers of the Green Industrial Revolution.
+A global, confident and outward looking city region.
+Strengthening the pillars of our economy Maximising impacts of innovation for people, places and businesses.
+Turning people's potential into prosperity.
+Thriving, sustainable and resilient places.
+Integrated infrastructure for a connected city region.
+Enhancing our resilience Renewing Delivering our economy shared prosperity

+5.1.2 Recent demand for travel as we recover from COVID-19 has centred around the leisure market - whether town centres, entertainment, or green spaces, the coast or country parks.
 Equally, poor quality transport services, or no transport, acts as a barrier if it is not easy to get to a place of work easily or cheaply.
 In extreme cases, people may not be able to sustain jobs.
 We need to reduce car dependency as a city region and ensure that people never feel forced into buying or running a car to make their living and live their lives.